micmejia/bible-dump/NKJV/Isaiah/Isa 46.md

 They stoop, they bow down together; They could not deliver the burden, But have themselves gone into captivity.

 ###### 3
-"Listen to Me, O house of Jacob, And all the remnant of the house of Israel, Who have been upheld _by Me_ from [^a]birth, Who have been carried from the womb:
+"Listen to Me, O house of Jacob, And all the remnant of the house of Israel, Who have been upheld _by Me_ from birth, Who have been carried from the womb:

 ###### 4
 Even to _your_ old age, I _am_ He, And _even_ to gray hairs I will carry _you!_ I have made, and I will bear; Even I will carry, and will deliver _you._